hexatomium/hexatomium-old.github.io/_posts/2015-10-13-polyglots-ftw.md

      (Tested on Windows 8.1 - should work on other versions too)

-Coming up next: A web page / C64 executable hybrid ;)
+Coming up next: A Windows/C64 hybrid ;)

 <a href="http://twitter.com/share" class="twitter-share-button"